LeoBaro/ACSTutorial/README.md

 5. In order to acquire a reference of a component and call its methods, you can use the object explorer tool: you can find it clicking on the “Tools” tab.

-### Start a tutorial using the terminal and ACS commands
+### How to start a tutorial using the terminal and ACS commands

 DISCLAIMER: only TUTORIAL_9 has a "test" script.